Advances in the Large Area Picosecond Photo-Detector (LAPPD): 8" x 8" MCP-PMT with Capacitively Coupled Readout: Advances in Photocathode Development

 \section{Advances in Photocathode Development}

 Photon detection efficiency (PDE) is one of the most important characteristics of a photosensor.
-In PMTs, PDE is defined as the product of the photocathode QE and the photoelectron collection efficiency (probability that the PE emitted from the photocathode hits on the first dynode or the microchannel).
-The latter is usually 80-95\% depending on the type of PMT, making QE a driving factor for achieving a high PDE.
+In PMTs, PDE is defined as the product of the photocathode QE and the photoelectron collection efficiency (CE).
+The CE is the probability that the PE emitted from the photocathode hits on the first dynode or the microchannel, initiating an electron avalanche and subsequently resulting in an output pulse from the anode.
+The latter is usually 60-90\% depending on the type of MCPs and operating voltage for MCP-PMTs, making QE a driving factor for achieving a high PDE.
 The photocathode growth process is largely experimental, requiring active presence and attention.
-Several factors that govern the performance of a photocathode is optimal temperature control, quality of the vacuum condition, surface treatment of the substrate, and the skills of the workers themselves \cite{UQE}.
+Several factors that govern the performance of a photocathode are optimal temperature control, quality of the vacuum condition, surface treatment of the substrate, and the skills of the workers themselves \cite{UQE}.

 A reliable, highly repeatable process for deposition of high QE Na$_2$KSb photocathodes was developed as evidenced by the four consecutively sealed LAPPD120, LAPPD124, LAPPD125, and LAPPD126.
 QE scans of LAPPD120, LAPPD124, LAPPD125, and LAPPD126 measured at 365 nm are shown in Figure \ref{fig:365QE}.
-All four tiles demonstrated average QE values exceeding 30\%, with LAPPD120 and LAPPD125 featuring spatial uniformity of $>$98\%; the QE spatial variation is defined as the mean QE value over the standard deviation.
+All four tiles demonstrated average QE values exceeding 30\%, with LAPPD120 and LAPPD125 featuring spatial uniformity of $>$98\%; the QE spatial uniformity is defined as the difference between the mean QE value and the standard deviation over the mean QE value.
 LAPPD124 and LAPPD126 share the same darker QE region which we attribute to sub-optimal variations in temperature distribution during the deposition process due to a faulty heating element.
 Additional QE scans of LAPPD120 measured at 420 nm, 455 nm, and 565 nm are shown in Figure \ref{fig:fullQE}.